duleorlovic/blog/_posts/2015-11-26-angular-and-ruby-on-rails.markdown

 # www/js/locationTicke/locationTicket.controller.coffee
 ~~~

+Note that   url` could be a function that will be evaluated at runtime (usefull
+if you need to change api url depending on which user is logged in).

 I use interceptor for loader.
 Also show toast if flag is set like
 `cart.showToastOnError = true; cart.delete()`.
 For some resource I show toast
 for all errors by adding `interceptors: [notifyInterceptor]`